hanselrd/bubble-warrior-adventures/CONTRIBUTING.md

 Comments are highly encouraged when developing.
 They allow other developers to pick up from where you left off.
 In the *Industry*, they are a **must**.
 If you submit a Pull Request with *poorly* documented code, chances are it will be rejected.
-Commenting can be achieved in a number of ways.
+Documentation can be achieved in a number of different ways.
 You do not necessarily have to write comments, instead you should *strive* for descriptive names when creating functions or variables.